variousauthors/monstermash-jam-2014/NEXTSTEPS.md

     forcibly released during calls to player#move, but commenting out this line doesn't seem to break the game (it does change things, though, since the replays break).
+[ ] XBuster should not lose its charge after rock is hit

 #### checklist ####